tsdenouden/PolyQuiz/README.md

-PolyQuiz is an app that turns your notes into randomly generated quizzes.
+WIP: PolyQuiz is an app that turns your notes into randomly generated quizzes.

 # Features
 * Create study sets - write down terms you've learnt in class & their definitions.